Magento vs. Shopify: Is Shopify Really The Better Choice? [With Infographic]

 Shopify is fast and loads up pages swiftly.
 Magento struggles.
 Shopify wins.

-Security mostly depends on how optimized and careful you are with your online store and overall practices.
-Almost 30,000 websites are hacked daily, so safeguarding your website and ensuring that the best security plugins and updates are being used is one of the best ways to stay away from security lapses.
+Security mostly depends on how well optimized and careful you are with your online store and overall practices.
+Almost 30,000 websites are hacked daily, so safeguarding your website and ensuring that the best security plugins and updates are in used is one of the best ways to stay clear of security lapses.

 If security is a major concern (it always is!), then Magento gives you the flexibility to keep a close eye on security yourself, but that mostly means added responsibility.
 If you opt for Shopify Plus, on the other hand, you have a major upper hand in security.
 From SSL encryption to Level 1 PCI DSS compliant, Shopify will keep you in a far secure environment without much effort.

 Magento and Shopify both are powerful ecommerce CMSs in their respective ways.
 Both sport great user-interfaces and have plenty of options to play around with and do whatever you have to with your online store.

 However, when it comes to ease-of-use, one platform beats the other without much effort.
-And here’s where Shopify shines brighter than Magento.
-While Magento is open-source and gives you more flexibility in terms of what you can do with your store, you’d have to be learned enough to make changes and go through customization.
-Shopify is a walk in the park comparatively, The Wizard mode in Shopify will let even a beginner with no knowledge of code of CMSs can set up a store in no time.
+And here’s where Shopify takes the cup in the Magento vs. Shopify debate.
+While Magento is open-source and gives you more flexibility in terms of what you can do with your store, you’d have to have experience and the know-how to make changes and go through customization.
+Comparatively, Shopify is a walk in the park.
+The Wizard mode in Shopify allows even a beginner with no knowledge of code can set up a store in no time.

 So if convenience and ease-of-use are what you are looking for, Shopify is a no-brainer once again.

 Support is crucial no matter which CMS you go with.
 If the platform you choose does not have a well-established support system, you might face serious issues without any solution later on.